switchspan/career-training/career-tracks.md

 ### Software Engineer II
 - Demonstrable competency in three or more software engineering disciplines
-- Successful experience as a team member on one or more complete software project life-cycles
+- Successful experience as a team member on one or more complete software project major or minor releases
 - Good working knowledge of all the software engineering disciplines and the processes and technologies that support them
 - A willingness and eagerness to mentor peers and more junior software engineers

 ### Software Engineer III
 - Demonstrable competency in four or more software engineering disciplines
-- Successful experience on three or more complete software project life-cycles
+- Successful experience on three or more complete software project major or minor releases
-- Successful experience on one or more complete software project life-cycles while on a IssueTrak team
+- Successful experience on one or more complete software project major or minor releases while on a IssueTrak team
 - Successful experience mentoring peers and more junior software engineers
 - Demonstrable proficiency in at least one of the software engineering disciplines

 ### Senior Software Engineer
 - Demonstrable competency in five or more software engineering disciplines
-- Successful experience on four or more complete software project life-cycles
+- Successful experience on four or more complete software project major or minor releases
-- Successful experience on two or more complete software project life-cycles while on a IssueTrak team
+- Successful experience on two or more complete software project major or minor releases while on a IssueTrak team
 - Successful experience mentoring peers and more junior software engineers
 - Demonstrable proficiency in at least two of the software engineering disciplines